Shira98/blockchain-scm/README.md

 - Open up Ganache and create a new workspace.
 - Update `truffle-config.js` file with the workspace's network details.
 Connect the project to the workspace by linking the config file in the workspace's settings.
 - Use Truffle commands `truffle compile` and `truffle migrate` to compile and deploy the smart contracts to the new Ganache workspace.
 To deploy specifically to the `dev` environment, suffix `--network dev` to the above commands.
 Similarly, suffix `--network <network_name>` for any custom network names.
+- If updating any folder names in the frontend code, please note that the path for storing the compiled contracts needs to be modified in the `truffle-config.js` file.
 - The migrations should successfully go through and the workspace should be updated with the contract deployment details.

 For more commands, please refer to Truffle's [guides and tutorials](https://trufflesuite.com/docs/truffle/).